eunrcn/tp/docs/DeveloperGuide.md

 **Extensions:**

 1a.
-System detects an error in the entered data.
+System detects an error in the entered command syntax.
 * 1a1.
-System requests for the correct data.
+System requests for the correct command syntax.
 * 1a2.
-User enters new data.
+User enters correct command syntax.
-* Steps 1a1-1a2 are repeated until the data entered are correct.
+* Steps 1a1-1a2 are repeated until the command syntax entered is correct.
 * Use case resumes from step 2.

 1a.
 System detects an error in the fields being added (No fields at all / Invalid field prefixes / Duplicate prefixes)